d3adlym1nd/unnamed_rat/README.md

 - Download files from HTTP(S) servers

 ### Misc
-To enable colored output or desktop notification uncomment the followig lines respectively on `headers.hpp` file
+To enable colored output or desktop notification on server uncomment the followig lines respectively on `headers.hpp` file
 ```cpp
 #define _COLOR
 #define _NOTIFY
 ```
-To use `notify` feature you have to install `libnotify-dev` on your system and use the make file `makenotify` locate in the server source directory.
+To use `notify` feature you have to install `libnotify` on your system and use the make file `makenotify` locate in the server source directory.
 Compile with `make -f makenotify`.